-Stakeholder dialogue
+Stakeholder Dialogue

-To ensure a strategic approach to Sustainability reporting and to adhere to the intent of the Guidelines Kitron undertook systematic stakeholder dialogue in 2017 and keeps an ongoing dialogue with key stakeholder groups.
+To ensure a strategic approach to sustainability reporting and to adhere to the intent of the Euronext Guidelines to issuers for ESG reporting, Kitron has undertaken systematic stakeholder dialogue in 2017 and keeps an ongoing dialogue with key stakeholder groups.

 Kitron's ongoing conversation with its most relevant stakeholders strengthens its relationship with the society in which it operates.
 The stakeholder dialogue also benefits the company by allowing Kitron to detect, investigate and manage potential risks arising in its immediate surroundings.
 In 2017 Kitron invited key stakeholders to give their view on how they perceive Kitron and its relevant sustainability topics.
 This was done by interviews, electronic surveys, and direct contact with employees, customers and suppliers.
-The findings from the stakeholder dialogue were gathered and structured for discussion in Kitron's sustainability task force and used as ground work for the materiality assessment.
+The findings from the stakeholder dialogue were gathered and structured for discussion in Kitron's Sustainability task force and used as ground work for the materiality assessment.

-The stakeholder dialogue is both a means and an end in itself, as ongoing systematic stakeholder dialogue is a key objective in the Guidelines and GRI Standards.
+The stakeholder dialogue is both a means and an end in itself, as ongoing systematic stakeholder dialogue is a key objective in the Euronext Guidelines to issuers for ESG reporting and GRI Standards.
 The findings from the stakeholder dialogue guided Kitron's priorities in the materiality assessment.

-Figure 2: Kitron's stakeholders
+Figure 2 Kitron's stakeholders